Return to my home page / Allez à ma page d'accueil

 blameworthiness of the actor (can be negated by an excuse)

 The three steps structure makes an human action punishable.
-This structure is a synthesis (progressive) structure: no need to go step 2 of the analysis, if step 1 is not present (proven); no need to go to step 3, if steps 1 and 2 have not been proven.
+This structure is a synthesis (progressive) structure: no need to go step 2 of the analysis, if step 1 is not present (proven); no need to go to step 3, if step 2 has not been proven.

 It can be used in any legal system of criminal law to make progress in its understanding.